ElektraInitiative/libelektra/src/plugins/semlock/README.md

 The algorithm is described [here](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem#Second_readers-writers_problem).

 The usage of this plugin could lead to deadlocks, due to an ongoing discussion (-10000) ([Link](https://github.com/ElektraInitiative/libelektra/pull/555)).

+## ENOSYS ##

+If the semaphore can not be created and `errorno` is ENOSYS, consult this [link](http://stackoverflow.com/questions/270113/how-do-i-stop-sem-open-failing-with-enosys).